10 Best HVAC Companies in Lancaster, TX

 HVAC upkeep is important, but can be expensive.
 Luckily, homeowners can take steps to reduce wear and tear on their system and lower future maintenance needs.

 • Keep your system clean.
-Cleaning your grills, ductwork, condenser fan blades, and indoor evaporator coil regularly helps your HVAC system work efficiently and reduces the risk of mold growth.
+Cleaning your grills, ductwork, condenser fan blades, and indoor evaporator coil regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
 The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the colder months helps warm your home with passive solar heating.
 Closing the blinds during the summer helps prevent the heat from getting inside.
 Doing both helps reduce the strain on your HVAC.